-Designed to acquaint the student with an overview of psychology in funeral service as applied to death, grief, and mourning.
+Designed to acquaint the student with an overview of psychology in funeral service as applied to death, grief and mourning.
 Students will be taught specific counseling procedures used when counseling the bereaved family.
 Pre-need and after-care services will be explored.
+Prerequisite: Admission to the Mortuary Science program

-MOR325 3 3 0 0 0 FUNERAL DIRECTING VOC/TECH
+MOR 325 3 3 0 0 0 FUNERAL DIRECTING VOC/TECH

-Surveys the principles related to funeral directing customs, religions, human relations, relations with clergy, and the professional behavior required of funeral directors.
+Surveys the principles related to funeral directing customs, religions, human relations, relations with clergy and the professional behavior required of funeral directors.

-Requirements for burial, cremation, anatomical donation, and burial at sea as modes of disposition are presented.
+Requirements for burial, cremation, anatomical donation and burial at sea as modes of disposition are presented.